RECIPROCITY POLICY AND PROCEDURES*

 a.
 Requests for reciprocity must be made by a career services official by completing our online form.
 An applicant granted reciprocity must state in each employer cover letter that, through a reciprocal agreement with the applicant’s law school, the job posting was provided by the CDO;

 b.
 All requests are evaluated individually.
 A grant of reciprocity is not guaranteed;

 c.
 The CDO only communicates with the requesting law school, but as a courtesy, it will send a copy of the grant or denial to the requestor if their information is provided.

 Miami Law Students Seeking Reciprocity With Another Law School

 a.
 Please check the reciprocity policies of the law schools in the geographic area in which you are seeking career opportunities.
 Current reciprocity policies may be found through the NALP website.
 Make sure the law school’s reciprocity policies will meet your needs (remote online access) and provide reciprocity for your class year;

 b.
 Students must fill out the Reciprocity Request Form for Miami Law Students/Alumni to request reciprocity from another law school.

 c.
 You may receive reciprocity from only one school at a time.
 A letter requesting reciprocity will be sent by the CDO.
 Please allow 10 working days from date of request for letter to be sent to other ABA-accredited and NALP-member schools that afford reciprocity to UM Law students and graduates.
 Upon receipt of the requested letter, please allow 10 working days for a written response before communicating with the CDO.
 The student/alumnus must await response from the school whose services are requested before contacting the school;

-- Reciprocal services generally are available for a period of three months from the date they were granted.
+d.
+Upon approval of reciprocity, the services at the career services office of the requesting school will require you to follow their reciprocitypolicy.
+Reciprocal services are available for a period of three months from the date granted.